How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 Reselling New Items

-First, you can buy brand new items and sell them for more.
-There are highly coveted items like Hermes Birkin bags or Louis Vuitton Multi-Pochette which are hard to get.
-If you manage to get it even at retail, you'll resell for much more.
-Just by getting a Birkin, you can make up to $1,000-3,000 for just one bag.
+If you manage to somehow get the dream purse even at retail, you'll end up reselling it for much more.
+Just by getting a Birkin, you can make an additional $1,000-10,000 off just one bag.
 Isn't that fascinating?

 Depending on the brand, you can get such items at official stores or outlet malls or on private sales.
 Most often these people call themselves buyers and they specialize in finding items that are hard to get.
+They often fly to Europe as many of the top 50 luxury brands are based there, and the bags are also cheaper in Europe.

 Reselling Preowned Items

-Second, you're buying pre-owned items from people and selling them to others.
+Second option to make money as a luxury handbag reseller is to purchase pre-owned items from people and selling them to others.
 If you have a friend with a lot of bags - perfect, then you can also do consignment.

 The second step is setting the price and finding a place to sell the item you have.